+R_PERCEN

-R_PERCEN - EN OK -- AXIS - RPER Inputs: EN (BOOL) - enables execution moves.
+- EN OK - AXIS

+- RPER

 RPER (USINT) - percent to increase or decrease feedrate at for all moves for the specified axis.
-The range is from 0 to 199% with 100% being the feedrate entered at RATE for distance, position and velocity dles it as if 199 was entered.
+The range is from 0 to 199% with 100% being the feedrate entered at RATE for distance, position and velocity moves.